 Eight studies, involving 55,800 people, show that those with the lowest blood levels of vitamin D are 30% more likely to have hypertension than those with the highest levels.

 This may explain why 19 other studies, involving almost 66,000 people, found that having a low vitamin D level increased the risk of coronary heart disease by 38% and of experiencing a stroke by 64% more than those with the highest blood levels of vitamin D.

 However, trials involving vitamin D supplements have produced disappointing results.

-In 8 clinical trials, involving people with hypertension, taking vitamin D supplements only reduced blood pressure by 3.6/3.1 mmHg compared with placebo.
-Some trials used calcium as the placebo, however, which has its own blood pressure lowering action and may have blunted the results.
+In 8 clinical trials, involving people with hypertension, taking vitamin D supplements reduced blood pressure by 3.6/3.1 mmHg.
+Although only the diastolic reduction was significant compared with placebo, this is the figure I’ve used in the above table.
+Some trials used calcium as the placebo, which has its own blood pressure lowering action and may have blunted the results.